Planetary Mantras

 Meaning: I offer salutations for transformation of the energy of the moon.

-The astrology mantra to the moon includes the seed syllable “cam” which connects to the fundamental vibration of the moon.
+The planetary mantra to the moon includes the seed syllable “cam” which connects to the fundamental vibration of the moon.
 In the Hindu tradition, the deity ruling over the moon is called Chandra.
 The name Chandra means “bright and shining” in Sanskrit.
 The moon in Vedic astrology represents the mind, including thoughts, feelings, and psychology.

 Download artwork on our FREE STUFF page!